inigochoa/porg/README.md

 ```

 > Once the installation is finished, you are recommended to include an alias to
 > the porg binary.
-If you > don't add it, porg will work but the directory
+If you don't add it, porg will work but the directory change
-> change may have unexpected behavior.
+> may have unexpected behavior ([see issue on stackexchange]).

 ## :wrench: Configuration